ASHISHYADAV85270/netflix-gpt/README.md

 - Get data from TMBD now Playing movie list
 - Created Custom Hooks for nowPlayingMovie and Trailer
 - Created A movie Slice
 - Updated the Movies List and Trailer Video into the Store
+- Created Different Types of Movies with a scroll
+- Make Cards